jeff-k/bio-seq/README.md

 ## Codecs

 The `Codec` trait describes the coding/decoding process for the characters of a biological sequence.
 This trait can be derived procedurally.
-There are three built-in codecs:
+There are four built-in codecs:

 ### `codec::Dna`
 Using the lexicographically ordered 2-bit representation